IARCbioinfo/mutspec/README.txt

 ### Installation

 	# MutSpec-Stat and MutSpec-NMF
-By default 8 CPUs are used by these tools, but you may edit mutspecStat_wrapper.sh and mutspecNmf_wrapper.sh to change this number to the maximum number of CPU available on your server.
+By default 8 CPUs are used by these tools, but you may edit mutspecStat_wrapper.sh and mutspecNmf.xml to change this number to the maximum number of CPU available on your server.

 MutSpec-Stat and MutSpec-NMF tools allow parallel computations that are time consuming.